-- Currency - Currency in Perugia is euro, like in most popular European destinations.
+Currency in Perugia is the euro, like in most popular European destinations.
 Sightseeing and visiting all the remarkable landmarks in Bologna can add up to a high budget.
 Take into account that you'll need about 70€ per day, including accommodation.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Perugia, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Perugia, since it covers not only medical problems but also theft and loss of valuables.

 Perugia Weather Averages (Temperatures)

 Italy - Safety by City